-Institutions of education, and the system of which they are a part face a host of unprecedented challenges from forces in society that affect and are influenced by these very institutions and their communities of learners and educators.
+Institutions of education and the system of which they are a part face a host of unprecedented challenges from forces in society that affect and are influenced by these very institutions and their learners and educators’ communities.
 Among these forces are sweeping demographic My General changes, shrinking provincial budgets, revolutionary advances in information and telecommunication technologies, globalization, competition from new educational providers, market pressures to shape educational and scholarly practices toward profit-driven ends, and increasing demands and pressures for fundamental changes in public policy and public accountability relative to the role of higher education in addressing pressing issues of communities and the society examples at large.
-Anyone of these challenges would be significant on their own, but collectively they increase the complexity and difficulty for education to sustain or advance the fundamental work of serving the public good.
+Any of these challenges would be significant on their own.
+Still, collectively they increase the complexity and difficulty for education to sustain or advance the fundamental work of serving the public good.

 Through an education forum, we can agree to Strengthen the relationship between higher education and society.
 Examples will require a broad-based effort that encompasses all education, not just individual institutions, departments, and associations.
 Piecemeal solutions can only go so far; strategies for change must be informed by a shared vision and a set of common objectives.
 A “movement” approach to change holds greater promise for transforming academic culture than the prevailing “organizational” approach.

 Mobilizing change will require strategic alliances, networks, and partnerships with a broad range of stakeholders within and beyond education.
 The Common Agenda is specifically designed to support a “movement” approach to change by encouraging the emergence of strategic alliances among individuals and organizations who care about higher education’s role in advancing the ideals of a diverse democratic system through education practices, relationships, and service to society examples.